BradleyBoutcher/BradleyBoutcher/README.md

 [Secretless Broker](https://github.com/cyberark/secretless-broker) and [Summon](https://github.com/cyberark/summon)!

 ### $ best_practices
-Bradley has helped write and maintain the [Cyberark Conjur Community](https://github.com/cyberark/community/tree/master/Conjur) project for open-source contributions, which has details on best-practices for multiple languages, workflows for contributing, and getting-started guides for getting started on your first commit!
+Bradley has helped write and maintain the [Cyberark Conjur Community](https://github.com/cyberark/community/tree/master/Conjur) project for open-source contributions, which has details on best-practices for multiple languages ✨, workflows for contributing 🌊, and getting-started guides for getting started on your first commit 🧗‍♂️!

 ### $ history
 [brdly.org](https://github.com/BradleyBoutcher/brdly.org) - A URL Shortening service written in Express.js and React.js!
 Prioritizes security 🔒 and speed ⚡, with a nifty responsive UI 📱 to boot!